mashruravi/ema/README.md

-ema
+ema-ui
 ===========

-An event management application built using Angular 2 and HANA XS
+Front-end of EMA - an event management application built using Angular 2 and HANA XS